 Science and the paranormal

 Most main stream scientists, are rather skeptical when it comes to the paranormal and especially to the idea of ghosts and haunting's.
 Many of these scientists have a tendency to dismiss anything that can't be verified under laboratory conditions using scientific methodology.
 Their attitude seems to be, if they can't see it, measure it or quantify it under laboratory conditions then it just doesn't exist.
 But just because ghosts, spirits or some other paranormal phenomena, can't or possibly won't be quantified and verified in a laboratory does not mean that it isn't real.
-These same scientists, who dismiss as bunk the possible existence of ghosts and the paranormal, can not even satisfactorily explain the nature of consciousness or of reality itself.
+These same scientists, who dismiss as bunk the possible existence of ghosts and the supernatural, can't even satisfactorily explain the nature of consciousness or of reality itself.
 Although there are a few scientists, most notably Sir Roger Penrose and Dr. Stuart Hameroff who have proposed a theory of what they call Quantum mind or Quantum consciousness.
-This theory is way beyond my feeble ability to comprehend or explain, therefore if you wish more information click on the above link, it's interesting and if true help prove, scientifically the existence of ghosts.
+This theory is way beyond my feeble ability to comprehend or explain, therefore if you wish more information click on the above link, it's interesting and if true helps prove, scientifically the possible existence of ghosts or spirits.